Oluwasetemi/css-note/slides.md

 ---

-The <kbd>transition</kbd> property accepted just two values and these are:
+The `transition` property accepted just two values and these are:

 <ol>
 <li>The name of the property we wish to animate</li>